 Live chat also provides an opportunity to interact with those webrooming and push them towards a purchase.
 Live chat can provide any additional information which browsing shoppers need to make a decision and uses sales through service to entice them to buy, there and then (even when they’re on a mobile device).

 As the Econsultancy post states, consumers need to trust you before purchasing.
 Purchasing on a mobile device usually takes more trust than a desktop site so you’ll often find that an online shopper will have to make a few purchases on a desktop before even considering doing so via mobile.
-We’ve put together an infographic on ways to build trust with your eCommerce strategy which applies to both desktop and mobile devices.

 One prominent way of building trust is with live chat.
 Having a real, contactable person on your site shows that you are a genuine business and builds trust between the consumer and you.
 This works for all devices…even if an online shopper doesn’t decide to interact with live chat, its presence reassures visitors.

 Not all mobile traffic is consumers browsing around, of course.
 64% of the population read their email via a mobile device.
 Mobile is where consumers pick up your marketing emails and offers, and use your promotions to then buy via mobile or save them for later for buying on a desktop.
 Optimising your eCommerce strategy for mobile devices means providing the right offers for consumers who buy via these devices.
 You should segregate users based on the device that they usually buy with and send them device targeted promotions to help them convert.
 We’ve got a whole blog post devoted to explaining how to increase conversions with device targeted promotions, check it out here.